 Let’s put some “DuPont” contacts in there and see what we end up with:

-Of course SN-025 wasn’t going anywhere near the HT-95’s crown as ultimate “DuPont” crimp tool but it did do marginally better than the Preciva PR-3254 I reviewed previously.
+Of course SN-025 wasn’t going anywhere near the HT-95’s crown as ultimate “DuPont” crimp tool.
+(Since writing this article I have come across a slightly better tool for these contacts).
+It did do marginally better than the Preciva PR-3254 I reviewed previously.

 The SN-025 not having an AWG 24 die, it over-crimped the insulation as we would expect, and the wire part isn’t crimped anywhere near as tight as it is supposed to be – typical for Chinese tools.